 - By not showing up on time for appointments or meetings with them.

 - By not believing the best of them.

 - By displaying inconsistencies in conduct and lifestyle.

 - By frequently failing to do things that were promised.

 In a ministry to internationals, it’s critically important that we give great attention to the PQT- Prior Question of Trust.
 Of course, we will make many mistakes along the way, but a sincere apology can help greatly to restore trust.
-As a matter of fact, internationals tend to be understanding of missteps and miscommunications, since they are in stressful situations that can lead to blunders.
+As a matter of fact, internationals tend to be understanding of missteps and miscommunications, since these types of blunders are common when living internationally.

 As we continue to show the love of Christ and reach out in understanding, God will allow us to build trust relationships with internationals, and many of their hearts will ultimately be touched for eternity.

 1 Peter 4:8 – “Above all, love each other deeply, because love covers over a multitude of sins” (NIV).